-Services that are covered for you What you must pay when you get these services In-Network Screening for lung cancer with low dose computed tomography (LDCT) (Continued) and be furnished by a physician or qualified non- physician practitioner.
-For LDCT lung cancer screenings after the initial LDCT screening: the member must receive a written order for LDCT lung cancer screening, which may be furnished during any appropriate visit with a physician or qualified non-physician practitioner.
+Services that are covered for you What you must pay when you get these services In- Network What you must pay when you get these services Out- of-Network Screening for lung cancer with low dose computed tomography (LDCT) (continued) For LDCT lung cancer screenings after the initial LDCT screening: the member must receive a written order for LDCT lung cancer screening, which may be furnished during any appropriate visit with a physician or qualified non-physician practitioner.
 If a physician or qualified non-physician practitioner elects to provide a lung cancer screening counseling and shared decision making visit for subsequent lung cancer screenings with LDCT, the visit must meet the Medicare criteria for such visits.
-Screening for sexually transmitted infections (STIs) and counseling to prevent STIs There is no co-insurance, co-pay, or deductible for the Medicare-covered screening for STIs and counseling for STIs preventive benefit.
-No prior authorization required.
+Screening for sexually transmitted infections (STIs) and counseling to prevent STIs No prior authorization required.
 We cover sexually transmitted infection (STI) screenings for chlamydia, gonorrhea, syphilis, and Hepatitis B. These screenings are covered for pregnant women and for certain people who are at increased risk for an STI when the tests are ordered by a primary care provider.
 We cover these tests once every 12 months or at certain times during pregnancy.
 We also cover up to two individual 20 to 30 minute, face-to-face high-intensity behavioral counseling sessions each year for sexually active adults at increased risk for STIs.
-We will only cover these counseling sessions as a preventive service if they are provided by a primary care provider and take place in a primary care setting, such as a doctor's office.
+We will only cover these counseling sessions as a preventive service if they are provided by a primary care 50% co-insurance provider and take place in a primary care setting, such as a doctor's office.
+There is no co- insurance or co-pay for the Medicare- covered screening for STIs and counseling for STIs preventive benefit.
+50% co- insurance.
 Services to treat kidney disease and conditions No prior authorization required.
 Covered services include: